-You missed the deadline by a day—are you subject to late fees?
-Yes; if you owe the IRS money, then unfortunately you’ll be slapped with a penalty.
-Even filing a day late means paying the penalty, although it’s always better to be only a little late, versus months’ late.
-Why?
-As mentioned, your penalty increases the longer your taxes go unfiled.
-Even if you can’t currently pay your tax debt, it’s important to file and avoid added penalties and fees.
+Is There a Penalty for Filing Taxes One Day Late?What happens if you don’t file taxes on time and miss the deadline by only one day—are you subject to late fees?
+Yes; if you owe the IRS money, then you may be hit with a late filing penalty.
+However, it’s always better to be only a little late versus months late.
+As mentioned, your penalty increases the longer your taxes go unfiled and once you hit the 60-day past-due mark, you will face the minimum penalty of $205 (or 100% of your tax bill, if less than $205).
+Even if you can’t currently pay your tax debt, it’s important to file on time to avoid extra fees.

 |Tax Year||Tax Filing Deadline||Tax Refund Deadline/File Return By|